Shivanipandey31/Urban-Pulse/README.md

 ✔ Fully animated signal simulation
 ✔ Works with images, CCTV footage, or recorded traffic videos ✔ Lightweight and easy to deploy

+---
+### 🚧 Project Status: Ongoing
+Urban Pulse is actively being improved and expanded.
+More features, optimizations, and real-world enhancements will be added in upcoming updates.